Welcome to Password Protect WordPress (PPWP) Pro, the #1 plugin to password protect WordPress websites.

 Protect Your Content

-Once you’ve done with the basic settings for Password Protect WordPress Pro, now it’s time to protect your content.
+When you’ve done with the basic settings for Password Protect WordPress (PPWP) Pro, now it’s time to password protect your content.

 - Under your WordPress Dashboard, find the post or page that you want to protect